baby nursery

 • icon

 Consider buying a high chair with a post between the leg positions.
 This is an additional feature to protect your baby from slipping.
-However, remember that the post is not a substitute for straps, merely an additional precaution.
+However, remember that the post is not a substitute for straps, merely an additional infant safety precaution.

 • Make sure that the high chair tray locks securely in place.